cape-dev/cp-mean-boilerplate/README.md

 **lints all files corresponding to the gulp/config.js file with eslint (eslint config is in .eslintrc file)**
 ```

-There are several more tasks which are executed bei the "dev" task.
+There are several more tasks which are executed from the "dev" task.
 Look in to gulp/tasks for the other ones.

 *For more information on setup look into gulp/config.js file.*